avgspacelover/Reddit-wiki-programming/webdev-JS.md

 Here's the secret:
 " Do less, but do it amazingly well."

-Even if you just learn HTML & CSS, practice making enough mockups that you are really good at HTL & CSS.
+Even if you just learn HTML & CSS, practice making enough mockups that you are really good at HTML & CSS.
 Creating feedbacks loops for yourself by challenging yourself to make fully functional apps out of a requirement/feature list is the only way to get better at this.
 The geeks call this a top down approach.

 Trust me on this, knowing 100 programming languges will not set you apart, but building something extremely useful from something as bad as PHP is enough to land you a good job!